-Memory stress issues are not very common in android as devices nowadays have considerably higher RAM.
+Memory stress issues are less common in android as devices nowadays have considerably higher RAM.
 Your chances of stumbling upon memory stress issues increase when a large number of users on your app are on low-end devices.

 Here, the memory stress we are discussing is not related to java allocations since the java heap has a limit on the allocations for a particular process.
 Exceeding this limit leads to an out-of-memory exception even on high-end devices.
 Native heap on the other hand has lesser restrictions and is not garbage collected by GC, which can risk the process if memory is not managed properly on the native side.